Making a Cape Fear Academy Education Affordable

-Need-based financial aid is awarded primarily to families with students in grades 1-12 who qualify, with the Middle and Upper School students receiving the highest priority.
+Need-based financial aid is awarded to families with students in grades K-12 who qualify, with the Middle and Upper School students receiving the highest priority.

-New applicants to the school must go through the admissions process and be accepted before the family may apply for financial aid.
-Requests for financial aid applications are made directly to the Admissions Office.
-Families complete a financial aid application which is provided by FACTS, a national company which provides schools with information and guidelines for making financial aid awards fairly and equitably on the basis of need.
+New applicants to the school must go through the admissions process and be accepted before the family may be considered for financial aid.
+Requests for financial aid applications are made directly to the Admissions Office via this online application.
+FACTS is a national company which provides schools with information and guidelines for making financial aid awards fairly and equitably on the basis of need.

-The financial data submitted by applicants is processed according to the guidelines set by FACTS.
+The financial data submitted by applicants is processed according to the guidelines established by the school and by FACTS.
 They provide a report to Cape Fear Academy which is reviewed by our Financial Aid Committee.
 The committee is made up of school administrators and makes the final decisions on the amount of aid given to those who qualify.